tomsch420/phd-thesis/chapters/probability_theory.typ

 The uniform distribution is the simplest distribution.
 It models scenarios where all outcomes within a specified range are equally probable.
 This simple characteristic enables extremely fast reasoning for this type of distribution. @sec:queries discusses this further.

 Furthermore, The uniform distribution can serve as a valuable baseline model when analyzing continuous data.
 By comparing the actual data distribution to a uniform distribution, one can identify deviations and assess the presence of non-uniform patterns.
-This comparison can provide valuable insights into the underlying characteristics of the data. @sec:nyga_distribution_learning delves deeper into the intricacies of this benefit.
+This comparison can provide valuable insights into the underlying characteristics of the data. //@sec:nyga_distribution_learning delves deeper into the intricacies of this benefit.

 The uniform distribution is defined in @def:continuous-uniform-distribution.
 A graphical illustration of the uniform distribution is provided in @fig:uniform_pdf.